Days in camper

 Öxarárfoss at Thingvellir National Park

 full day of raining starts at 10:00 morning.
 Skipping breakfast and keeping the bed function for the moment.
-After a 20 minutes drive stopping at a small parking on the south side of Hvalfjordur.
-Catching up breakfast with every days apples and bananas in a bowl of Cherios with milk and coffee afterwards.
+After a 20 minutes drive, stopping at a small parking lot on the south side of Hvalfjordur.
+Catching up breakfast with every day's apples and banana in a bowl of Cheerios with milk and coffee afterward.